Natural, non-toxic sunburn remedies for instant relief

 Sun soothe lotion

-If you don’t have time to make your own infused herbal remedies, you can try this wonderful body cream instead!
+If you don’t have time to make your own infused herbal sunburn remedies, you can try this wonderful body cream instead!
+It gives you instant sunburn relief without the toxins.

 Sun soothe lotion is infused with a bunch of the wonderful herbs mentioned above, along with hydrating mango butter and cucumber seed oil- you’ll be feeling cool as a cucumber in no time!